astravant/digital-garden-jekyll/_notes/the-future.md

 ## Future of Work

+> Jobs will look very different 25 years from now.

 [We're Never Going Back - The future of work is remote, and companies don't really have a choice.](https://www.notboring.co/p/were-never-going-back) by Packy McCormick